-Research has shown that 89% of the population can walk to a community pharmacy within 20 minutes to seek advice on troubling symptoms.
-This figure rises to 98% in urban areas and 99% in areas of high deprivation , indicating that community pharmacy may be the first point of contact for patients with red flag symptoms associated with the early signs of cancer.
+In addition to general practitioners (GPs), pharmacists play a crucial role in spotting leukaemia.
+On a daily basis, community pharmacies will see patients presenting with symptoms and asking for over-the-counter medicines to resolve them.
+In fact, research has shown that 89% of the population can walk to a community pharmacy within 20 minutes.
+This rises to 98% in urban areas like cities and 99% in areas of high deprivation , indicating that community pharmacy may be the first point of contact for patients experiencing troubling symptoms.

-First things first, tell us a little bit about yourself and your role in the community pharmacy.
+Welcome, Ade!
+Please tell us a little bit about yourself and your role in community pharmacy.

 Community Pharmacy is an integral part of the NHS.
 It can be argued that during the pandemic, the work of Community Pharmacy has sustained the hinges of sacrosanct universal access.
 A pillar of the NHS.
 Doing so by ensuring that the dual gateways of Primary Care: Community Pharmacy and General Practice worked together to remodel and innovate new ways of looking after people.
 Never be confused with the retail shell; all Community Pharmacies are linked together as your local trusted NHS outpost.
 Our healthcare system, though constantly under enormous strain, does not buckle, partly due to the work of community pharmacies.

-An RPS report published in 2020 describes community pharmacies as a ‘convenient and accessible place for people to present with symptoms that they may be concerned about.’
+The Royal Pharmaceutical Society (RPS) describes community pharmacies as ‘convenient’ and ‘accessible’ places.
 Would you agree with this statement, and is it consistent with your experience as a pharmacist?

 Yes, I most certainly do!
 Why?
 When face-to-face access to any health care professional can sadly seem a premium, community pharmacies are always available.
 Our opening hours are generally longer than in many other health settings.
 As you already mentioned, there are over 1.6 million visits to a community pharmacy every day.
 Around 14 visits per person per year.
 We like to view this as 14 opportunities to make contact that counts in improving health and well-being.
 Community pharmacies offer a free NHS walk-in service, and patients generally have access to the pharmacist within minutes of entering the pharmacy.
 The challenge is making sure that every contact yields all the benefits derived from the input of a highly trained healthcare professional team, especially capturing and progressing any further care needs or follow-on investigations.

-And finally, why do you think it’s essential for the #SpotLeukaemia campaign and other early diagnosis cancer campaigns to include community pharmacies in their outreach and engagement strategy?
+And finally, why do you think it is essential for the #SpotLeukaemia campaign and other early diagnosis cancer campaigns to include community pharmacies in their outreach and engagement strategy?